rvm-prog/NEJM-Covid/README.md

 #### NEJM-Covid-master.zip

-In theNEJM-Covid-master.zip file, you will find 1 folder:  R-Code folder and a README.md file.
+In theNEJM-Covid-master.zip file, you will find 2 folders:  R-Code folder, PNG folder and a README.md file.

 #### Create a new folder on your computer